d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 \frac{d}{dx}\left[x^4+\cos\left(\frac{x^2+1}{2x-1}\right)\right].
 $$

-Often times, it is intuitively useful to unravel the definition of derivative again to see how a function changes when we make a small change of $x$:
+Often times, it is intuitively useful to unravel the definition of derivative :eqref:`der-def` again to see how a function changes when we make a small change of $x$:

 $$
 \begin{aligned}